 Log in

-The EMAT Board of Directors consists of eighteen (18) members; 12 regional members, five at large members and one corporate member.
+The EMAT Board of Directors consists of eighteen (21) members; 16 regional members, 4 at-large members and 1 corporate member.
 The EMAT Executive Committee is selected from the current Board of Directors.

 EMAT Executive Committee